PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 - straight forward (horizontally), then set "Camera down angle" to 0.
 - half way between straight down and straight forward, then set "Camera down angle" to 45.

-Click "Save" to save all settings to the spreadsheet.
+Click "Save" to save all settings to the [DataStore](./DataStore.md)

 ## On Ground At